 Take a product like Google Docs, for example.
 One of its main features is simultaneous editing, which updates in real time.
 The benefit of this feature is the fact that it isn’t possible in a product like Dropbox, where you have to create two documents and merge them.
 If I had to describe its value, however, I’d say that it allows teams to work effectively from a distance.

-This immediately gives you a fresh perspective on your product’s attributes.
+This immediately gives you a fresh perspective on your product’s attributes, and might even change the direction of your prioritization canvas as a result.
 If your company’s communication is only centered around features and benefits, you’re limiting your reach to people who know they have a problem, and who know that a potential solution exists in the first place.

 Say you’re building a platform for chatting.
 If you pitch it as an online communication tool, you’ll be limited to people who realize they have an issue with communication and understand that cloud-based solutions are helpful.
 But if you present your product as something that can help teams improve productivity through better communication, you’re opening potential customers up to a problem they didn’t even know they had.